HewlettPackard/oneview-ansible/README.md

 ansible-playbook example.yml --ask-vault-pass
 ```

+Note: Most of the examples provided in this repository uses OneView Credentials in plain text.

 ### 5. Setting your OneView version

 The Ansible modules for HPE OneView support the API endpoints for HPE OneView 2.0, 3.0, 3.10, 4.0 and 4.10.